VERIDIITE/ReactLandingPageDemo/README.md

-# AI Landing Page 🚀
+# Landing Page for AI 🚀

 A modern, responsive landing page for AI products and services built with React and TypeScript.